GlobalLives/globallives/wp-content/plugins/googleanalytics/readme.txt

 6. Trending Content shows a list of alerts, article URLs, pageviews and time notified

 == Changelog ==

+= 2.1.2 =
+* Fixed authentication error issue experienced by some users.
+* Added re-authentication button for easier changing or relinking of Google Analytics accounts.
+* Added “Send Debug” button for faster technical troubleshooting.
+* Added refresh button for Google Analytics within dashboard.
+* Included new alert for missing Google Analytics account.
+* Included new alert for unsupported PHP version.

 = 2.1.1 =
 * Reduced requests to Google API to help with Google Analytics quotas